-I am pleased to present two utterly groovy novels.
-The Potency! – an utterly whacked out satire – and The Blackguard – a story of isolated racists getting run over by urban sprawl.
+I am pleased to present three utterly groovy novels.
+Joshua and the Chosen People – the story of Israel’s conquest – The Potency! – an utterly whacked out satire – and The Blackguard – a story of isolated racists getting run over by urban sprawl.

 Chul, a self-righteous South Korean salaryman, vows to find and consume the vaunted Twinkie of Destiny, achieve 15 minutes of earthly omnipotence, restore the honor of Korea and lay Japan low.
 He is joined by CJ, a vengeful American plumber who seeks to punish the God of Potency and strike at Islam to avenge the tragedy of 9/11.